 Ingredients:

 - Frozen French Fries.
 For ease and convenience, use frozen french fries.
+The kind that come in a bag.
 Choose crinkle, straight-cut, shoestring, or waffle fries — whatever you like best.
-Or, if you like, make homemade fries but it will take an additional 40-50 minutes longer.
+You can make homemade fries if you prefer but it will take longer.

 - Kimchi.
 For that spicy, acidic bite!
-Either old, well-fermented kimchi or fresh, just ripe kimchi will taste good.
 If using old kimchi, cook down until caramelized and mellow so it’s not too acidic.
 If using fresh kimchi, chop and add just as it is!
+Look for kimchi at your Korean grocers.

-- Cheddar + Mozzarella Cheese.
+- Cheddar Cheese + Mozzarella Cheese.
 The best combo for nachos and loaded fries!
 Cheddar for the flavor and mozzarella for the cheesy stretch.
+Use shredded cheese for the best melted, gooey finish.
+Easier than a cheesy sauce, simply sprinkle all over and melt in gentle heat.

 - Spicy Mayo.
 The finishing touch that’s creamy, spicy, and very flavorful.
-I used Wafu spicy mayo, but you can use with Kewpie mayo and Sriracha drizzles instead.
+I used Wafu spicy mayo, but you can use Sriracha Mayo.

 - Avocado.
-Creamy avocado chunks add so much flavor and richness.
+Add so much flavor and richness.
+Swap with creamy guacamole if you prefer.

-- Cilantro.
+- Cilantro or Green Onions.
 Sprinkle all over for a fresh, herby element.
-If you don’t like cilantro, swap with green onion.
+If you don’t like cilantro, swap with green onions.

 - chopped jalapeno